bret99/wazuh_custom_rules/SOC_AI/README.md

 One should keep in mind the next:
 1. uncomment lines in soc_ai.py to send short report to VK Teams and/or Telegram;
-2. prepare ssh connection from Wazuh-manager to AI server via ansible.
+2. prepare ssh connection from Wazuh-manager to AI server via ansible;
+3. one may exclude events with rule.id, rule.groups from reports using exclusions secret_tokens.py.

 On Wazuh-manager:
 ```